Our Sanctuary Family

 In 2012 we found this little guy wet and shivering under our horse trailer.
 We made every effort to find his owners but he was never claimed therefore Rubio became a cherished member of our sanctuary family.

-Denver was abandoned at a Kansas shelter by his previous family at approximately eight years of age.
+Denver was abandoned at a Kansas shelter in 2015 by his previous family at approximately eight years of age.
 He was so frightened, confused and heartbroken that he was too fearful to be evaluated for rehoming and was scheduled for euthanasia or “rescue only” placement.
 We were made aware of his situation by a friend via social media and instantly volunteered to pick up and foster him for Mid America Rottweiler Rescue.
 We quickly fell in love with this shy and timid senior and became his forever family.

 On Father’s Day evening in 2014 we were headed to the barn to say goodnight to our horses when to our dismay we discovered a feral cat in our garage in obvious distress with a badly injured hind leg.
 We were eventually able to get him into a cat carrier then took him immediately to our Veterinarian.
 Unfortunately his leg had multiple fractures requiring complete amputation.
 He also needed treatment for fleas and ticks as well as neutering.
 He is polydactyl (extra toes on his paws) adding to his allure.
 Tre has made a complete recovery and is now one of our sweetest and most affectionate cats.

-We saw a plea for help with a momma cat and her remaining kitten on social media.
+We saw a plea for help with a momma cat and her remaining kitten on social media in 2015.
 Bonnie was practically a kitten herself at that time.
 We instantly offered to foster both cats but failed at fostering once again and became her forever family.
 She is very active, sweet, silly and playful not to mention beautiful.
 Sadly, her son Herbie, died in 2016 from Bob Cat Fever.